Beyond the Soul’s Meridian, November 29, 2017

 This statement is simply political spin that is quite illogical and disingenuous.
 Indeed, for any person who is familiar with the science and function of human blood pressure, under the new guidelines, normal has dramatically changed.
 Yet, this rearranging of numbers is merely the reconfiguration of the industry’s standard and has virtually nothing to do with the science and function of blood pressure itself.

 As Figure 1 demonstrates, the distribution of diastolic blood pressure is one of the best examples of a natural Bell shaped curve.
 This distribution is universally consistent and is historically used as an example of a natural Bell curve presented to students when introduced to statistical analysis.
-Although we are conditioned to believe that normal diastolic for an adult is 80, statistically, the mean, defined as the number at the center of the curve’s distribution, is around 84 for adults.
+Although we are conditioned to believe that normal diastolic for an adult is 80 mm Hg, statistically, the mean, defined as the number at the center of the curve’s distribution, is around 84 mm Hg.
 There are many variances to the curve.
 For instance, slight variations are seen between males and females.
 There is also a bimodal distribution because pressure has a tendency to rise in the early to mid morning and again in the later evening until bedtime.
 (3) Pressure has a natural tendency to fall with sleep.
 Systolic pressure also has a natural tendency to rise with age while diastolic remains relatively stable.
 (4) Systolic pressure is also distributed along a Bell curve but is more skewed towards higher pressures, mainly because of age variation.
 (5, 6)

 Although “normal” within a Bell curve distribution is usually considered within 2 standard deviations (SD) from the mean, most medical studies suggest that our body appears to operate best within 1 SD from the mean.
 Although this may not seem important, “normal” ranges for most scientific measurement are determined within the 2 standard deviations of the mean average.